Lumi-supercomputer/LUMI-training-materials/docs/1day-202310xx/02_CPE.md

 # The HPE Cray Programming Environment

-Every user needs to know the basics about the programming environment as after all most software is installed through the programming environment, and to some extent it also determines how programs should be run.
+In this session we discuss some of the basics of the operating system and programming environment on LUMI.
+Whether you like it or not, every user of a supercomputer like LUMI gets confronted with these elements at some point.

 ## Why do I need to know this?